 Database virtualization

 You surely know firsthand the challenges of working with databases.
-They can be massive, complex, and difficult to manage.
+They can be massive, complex, and difficult to access and manage.
 It’s not uncommon to spend hours or even days trying to locate a single piece of data, let alone manipulate or analyze it.
 And with the amount of data being generated and collected today, these challenges are only becoming more pronounced.

 Fortunately, there’s a solution to these problems: database virtualization.
 In this article we’ll tell you all about it.